Women and smoking: Unique gender differences and health effects for women

 The effects of smoking on cardiovascular health also shows sex differences.
 Heart diseases continue to be the leading cause of death nationwide, and one of the risk factors is smoking.
 Unique to women, smoking lowers their estrogen and their high-density lipoproteins that prevent arteries from blockage.
 For many women the effects of smoking on the heart's health become obvious later on in life.
 Among current female smokers, "the chance of dying from heart disease or lung cancer exceeds the chance of dying from breast cancer from 40 on (and does so by at least a factor of 5 after age 55)."
 The habit becomes particularly crucial when women are also taking birth control because these two in concert increases, even more so, women's chances of having a stroke or a heart attack.

 When observing older women, those who smoke in their postmenopausal stages tend to have a lower bone density along with more hip fractures when compared to their non-smoker counterparts.
 For the younger cohort of women, during their reproductive stages, smoking affects their reproductive health as well as pregnancy outcomes.
 Research has revealed that smoking makes it more difficult for women to conceive and it can also result in infertility.
 Women who smoke while they are pregnant increase their chances of having an early delivery and low-birth weight babies.
 One of the many serious effects on the fetus itself is sudden infant death syndrome (SIDS).
 Studies have shown that "infants of mothers who smoke during and after pregnancy are 3 to 4 times more likely to die from sudden infant death syndrome (SIDS) than babies to non-smoking mothers".
 Smoking during pregnancy could also cause stillbirth, preterm birth, placental abruption.
+It can also cause Premature menopause.